 Herndon chose People Magazine as his outlet to come out publicly as a gay man in 2014.
 In the revealing interview, Herndon described his difficulties with hiding his orientation while launching his career in country music.

 At the age of only 11, Billy Gilman made his debut on the country charts with the heartfelt hit single, “One Voice.”
 His first album drew critical acclaim and accolades including a Grammy nomination.

 Only five hours after Ty Herndon publicly revealed his sexuality, Gilman posted a video on his YouTube channel that revealed that he also was a gay man.
 The candid video drew in thousands of views in only a few hours and helped to drive more discussion on the impact of sexual orientations in country music.

-McAnally has been openly gay throughout his long career in the music industry, and has been married to his partner Michael Baum for three years.
-The couple are parents to a set of two-year-old twins named Dylan and Dash.
+McAnally has been openly gay throughout his long career in the music industry, and has been married to his partner Michael Baum for five years.
+The couple are parents to a set of twins named Dylan and Dash.

 Brandy Clark is a multi-talented singer-songwriter who seems to be at the top of her game right now.
 Her latest album, 2013’s 12 Stories, has been celebrated by critics for its catchy hooks and superb lyrical storytelling.
 Clark is also close friends and co-writers with Shane McAnally, and the two have penned hit songs for Reba McEntire, LeAnn Rimes, Miranda Lambert and Kacey Musgraves.
 When Musgraves’ modern anthem “Follow Your Arrow” won a CMA Award, many saw it as a big step forward in a positive relationship between the LGBT community and the country music industry.